Over-indulged on the long weekend? It’s time to recalibrate and re-focus

 - Get outside and enjoy some fresh air

-- Get your sleeping pattern back on-track.
+- Return to your usual sleeping pattern.
 Sleep is vital to recharge and regenerate the body and mind

 And some things to avoid:

 - Don’t skip the gym.
 Get back into your exercise routine and don't use the excuse of being tired from the weekend to avoid your workouts

 - Don’t rush into a cleanse or detox.
 Your body needs time to recover – stick to eating nutritious foods and drinking plenty of water

 - Don’t skip meals – it will just make you feel worse; your body needs good food and calories to function

 - Get off social media - don’t get caught up with posts about calories, sugar or diets.
 Get back to your usual exercise and eating habits that you